mindis/snowplow.github.com/_posts/2013-07-09-2013-dotnet-support-added-to-referer-parser.md

 Console.WriteLine(r.Term); // => "gateway oracle cards denise linn"
 {% endhighlight %}

-After the jump we will hear from author Sepp Wijnands and then provide some brief help on usage and finding out more.
+After the jump we will hear from author Sepp Wijnands and then provide some brief next steps for using the library from .NET.

 <!--more-->